thompsonsj/slate-serializers/README.md

 You can create your own configuration file that implements your schema.
 See [src/config/htmlToSlate/payload.ts](src/config/htmlToSlate/payload.ts) for an example of how to extend the default configuration or copy [src/config/htmlToSlate/default.ts](src/config/htmlToSlate/default.ts) and rewrite it as appropriate.

+For a breakdown of configuration options, see [docs/config/htmlToSlate.md](docs/config/htmlToSlate.md).

 #### Whitespace

 `htmlToSlate` processes whitespace in a similar way to browsers.
 It minifies whitespace while trying to preserve meaning.
 For details, see [docs/engineering.md#whitespace](docs/engineering.md#whitespace).